 If you have ever wondered what makes a Software Project success with least efforts, lot of factors run through your mind.
-Possible critical success factors could be high caliber Resources, control over requirements, strong client involvement and top of all, an Established Process.
+Possible critical success factors could be high caliber resources, control over requirements, strong client involvement and top of all, an Established Process.
 Here in this post, I would like to highlight the importance of establishing process in Software Development based on my experiences and rendezvous with Software Development.

 SDLC Models